 If you are looking to become a new homeowner, understanding these mortgage terms is important.
 They will come up now and again as you go around shopping for the best mortgage rates, wok with a realtor and close on your new home!

 Refers to an estimation of the fair market value of a property by a certified professional (appraiser).
 The estimated market value is known as the “appraised value”.
 A lender may request that an appraisal be carried out before approving your mortgage loan.

-Refers to the number of years it will take to pay off your mortgage loan in full while making your regular mortgage payments.
+This refers to the number of years it will take to pay off your mortgage loan in full while making your regular mortgage payments.
 25-year amortization schedules are the most common in Canada.
 Longer amortization periods (up to 30 years) are available if your down payment is 20% or more of the purchase price.

 Canada Mortgage and Housing Corporation

 Is a Crown corporation that administers the National Housing Act.
 They also sell mortgage loan insurance products.

 These are additional expenses incurred when buying a home.
 These costs can add up to anywhere from 1.5% to 4% of the purchase price of the property.
 Some of these costs include land transfer tax, legal fees, interest adjustment costs, property taxes, etc. Closing costs are usually payable at closing.

 A date on which ownership rights are transferred from a seller to the buyer and the buyer takes possession of the property.

 A mortgage that cannot be paid off (in part or in full) before the end of the term without incurring penalties.
 Usually, the lender allows some room for limited pre-payments, however, payments exceeding the allowed limit will result in prepayment charges.

 This is an Offer to Purchase that is subject to certain conditions, for example, mortgage approval.
 A time limit is usually stipulated for the conditions to be met.